melle2/conanexiles-ds/README.md

 ### Improvements

-If you see improvements, feel free to contribute and create a PR.
+If you have any suggestions for improvements, please feel free to contribute and create a pull request (PR).

 ## DISCLAIMER!!